tdammers/sparklebug/README.md

 Flying the Sparklebug
 ---------------------

+### General Considerations

+Fundamentally, the Sparklebug will fly in 3 very distinct regimes: hovering, aerodynamic, and orbital.

+In the **hovering** regimen, the main engines point fully or partially up and provide the majority of lift.
+When hovering, the Sparklebug flies similar to a
+helicopter: engine thrust is used to control vertical speed, and pitch, bank and yaw axes control lateral movement.
+(It is possible to also use engine pitch for forward speed control, but making fine-grained adjustments this way is difficult).
+When hovering, keep in mind that any control inputs may alter the effective amount of lift from the engines, and especially when banking and turning the aircraft, you may need to compensate with the throttle.

+In the **aerodynamic** regimen, the Sparklebug flies much like a conventional fixed-wing aircraft.
+The engines generate forward thrust, and are pointed fully or partially forward; vertical speed is controlled with pitch (and thrust), the yaw axis is typically configured to provide coordinated flight via yaw damping, and the bank axis is used for turning.
+Note however that the turn rate you can achieve is rather disappointing, due to the tiny wings.
+At high altitude, the stardrive can be enabled to provide additional thrust; the stardrive however cannot be tilted, so it always points forward.

+In the **orbital** regimen, the Sparklebug flies outside the atmosphere, and thus aerodynamic forces are not relevant.
+Orbital maneuvering is performed by turning the spacecraft with the RCS system, and applying thrust using the stardrive.

 ### The FBW System

 Each axis (pitch, bank, yaw) has its own separate FBW law; laws can be cycled